EESSI/docs/docs/governance/terms_of_use.md

 EESSI provides a shared scientific software stack for academic, research, and educational use.
 Access and usage are intended for non-commercial scientific computing.

 ## 2. Acceptable Use
+Users must act responsibly when accessing and using the EESSI infrastructure and software.
+In particular:

+- Do not overload or abuse the public EESSI mirror servers.
+Avoid excessive or automated requests that may disrupt service availability for other users.
+- Use caching mechanisms where possible, and coordinate large-scale usage (e.g., automated deployments or CI pipelines) with the EESSI maintainers if in doubt.
-Users must act responsibly and not misuse EESSI infrastructure or software.
-This includes refraining from unauthorized access, modification, or redistribution of components outside of the permitted licensing terms.
+- Refrain from unauthorized access, modification, or redistribution of software components outside the permitted licensing terms.

+Responsible use helps ensure reliable access for the entire scientific community.

 ## 3. Licensing
 All software within EESSI is governed by its respective open-source or institutional license.
 Users must adhere to these licenses; EESSI does not override or alter them.